ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 >> ZenHub Enterprise is the only self-hosted, Kubernetes-based team collaboration solution built for GitHub Enterprise Server.
 Plan roadmaps, use taskboards, and generate automated reports directly from your team’s work in GitHub.
 Always accurate.
 >
 >**Authorization callback URL**: `https://<subdomain_suffix>.<domain_tld>/api/auth/github/callback`

-> ⚠️ **NOTE:** The `/api` path is a new addition to the ZHE3 infrastructure.
-If you are migrating to ZHE3 from ZHE2, you will need to add this to the Authorization callback URL in your existing OAuth App, as well as any scripts you've created that utilize the ZenHub API.

 ### 2.3 Kubernetes